ExamTests with Psychometrics: An Introduction by Furr - 3rd edition

 - C.

-A. A test where questions only reflect math skills is a unidimensional test, because only one dimension is measured.
+A. A test where questions with chapter only reflect math skills is a unidimensional test, because only one dimension is measured.
 With mathematical and reading skills, there are two dimensions, which means that this is a multidimensional test.
 The WISC is a multidimensional test, becauses it assesses different psychological attributes.

 B. Identifying the number of dimensions or factors is the second step in performing an EFA.
 The first step is choosing a statistical technique.